TonyWu20/Pandas-search-Alfred-workflow/README.md

 ## P.S.
 It may takes several seconds before the results are shown(as the results are JS generated), depending on your network connection condition.
 Just be patient!
 It still takes less time than you perform the search manually by yourself.
 ## Inspiration
 [aviaryan's google search workflow](https://github.com/aviaryan/alfred-google-search).
 As a beginner in Alfred Workflow development and my knowledge to Python is not systematic, I learned how to format the search results into Alfred-accepted JSON format from his workflow.
+No external lib is required and it saved my life cuz I only learn Python 3 :)